RichardPiel/cakephp-bake-vscode/Readme.md

 # CakePHP Bake
 Extension that allows to easily bake models, controllers, templates, shells, commands, helpers, cells, plugins, components and many mores in CakePHP 3/4.

+## Requirements

+Specify the path of your PHP executable or leave the default value: `php`

 ## Extension Commands

 > Press `⇧⌘P (Shift + Command + P)` for macOS, `Ctrl+Shift+P` for Windows and Linux distributions to show command palette.
 Type the following command names.